 A popular excursion for many tourists in the south of Spain is to take a day trip to Tangier, Morocco.
 Bell and I booked our tour through a local travel agency while in Rota, Spain.
-Our tour included the ferry ride from Tarifa, Spain to Tangier, guided bus tour of the Tangier area, lunch in a local restaurant, and guided walking tour of the city.
+The guided tour with FRS Maroc S.A.R.L included the ferry ride from Tarifa, Spain to Tangier, guided bus tour of the Tangier area, lunch in a local restaurant, and guided walking tour of the city.
 There are some serious pros and cons to contemplate when thinking whether a day trip to Tangier, Morocco is worth it.
 Here is the rundown if you are considering this trip:

 For some, this might be a once in a lifetime opportunity to see Africa and tick it off the bucket list.
 The view of Morocco’s Atlas mountains from the ferry and approach into Tangier is dramatic, and a beautiful memory you will never forget.